BhaveshKhadodara16/pltest/README__premium_only.txt

 2. This is the second screen shot

 == Changelog ==
+= 3.9.0 - 07-10-2022 =
+* Enhancement – Update UI changes
+* Enhancement – Minor bug fixes
+* Enhancement - Add variation ID in the search rule section
+* Enhancement - Include category and tag which are added in the private product
+* Update – Compatible with WooCommerce 6.9.4
+* Update – Compatible with WordPress 6.0.2

 = 3.8.4 - 30-08-2022 =
 * Update – Compatible with WooCommerce 6.8.2
 * Update – Compatible with WordPress 6.0.1